-For a diamond like this you are looking to pay $4418, and that’s for a very clean?stone.
+This diamond would cost $4418, and that’s for a very clean stone.
 Add the setting and you top out around $5400.
-To even approach spending three months salary, you are going to have to opt for a D color grade and an IF Clarity Grade diamond, features which we know we don’t need.
+To even approach spending three months salary, you are going to have to opt for a D color grade and an IF clarity grade diamond, features which we know we don’t need.

-You can expect to save some money if you buy online, however, you aren’t going to be able to get a good look at the diamond.
-If you do decide to buy online, it is recommended that you find a site that has close up high quality photos of the actual diamond you would be getting in your ring.
+You can expect to save some money if you buy online, but you aren’t going to be able to get a good look at the diamond.
+If you do decide to buy online, it is recommended that you find a site that has close up high-quality photos of the actual diamond you would be getting in your ring.

 There’s No Magic Number